-Been looking for teaching jobs in Asia?
-You're not the only one!
-It's becoming more and more common, but the demand for a native English speaker remains valuable.
-Getting paid to teach abroad doesn't have to be an unreachable dream.
+If you've been looking for teaching jobs in Asia, you're not the only one!
+It's becoming more common to teach English abroad, but the demand for a native English speaker is still high — we're looking for people to make this dream of getting paid to teach abroad a reality!

 Looking for more ideas of what to do in your 20's?